-- Accept the Discord invitation to the "IT-Pro" server.
-You may either download the app/client for any operating system or platform, or simply use a modern browser.
-Of course, you may already be in it if you've had classes with me before; but you still may need to follow the below instructions.
+Get Discord and accept the below invitation to the "IT-Pro" server.
+You may either download the app/client for any major operating system or platform, or simply use a modern browser.

 (Incidentally, the fact that it is gamer-oriented probably explains how it has grown to be so good — everyone who started off using Discord did so willingly for fun, as opposed to being forced to by employers et al)